Justice Leagues: Justice League of Arkham

 After learning of the Advance Man's plan to release a toxic gas that reacts with water to kill all life forms that come in contact with it in Gotham City, Batman freed The Joker from the Slab.
-He also freed Riddler, Poison Ivy, and The Ventriloquist from Arkham Asylum so that they could aid him in stopping the Advance Man.
+He also freed Riddler, Poison Ivy, and Ventriloquist from Arkham Asylum so that they could aid him in stopping the Advance Man.
 The Justice League of Arkham broke into the processing plant in which the Advance Man was planning to release the toxic gas and captured him.
 While interrogating him, the Joker escaped.
 Both Batman and Nightwing went into pursuit.
 During this time, the Advance Man convinced the remaining super-villains to abandon Batman.
-After they left, the Advance Man was able to free himself and teleport to San Francisco.
+After they left, the Advance Man freed himself and teleported to San Francisco.

 Justice League of Aliens

-The Justice League of Aliens was a team of alien superheroes.
+The Justice League of Aliens was a team of alien superheroes: